BC Sakalai: Decline (2009–2013)

 Before the 2011–12 season, Sakalai signed Kazys Maksvytis as the new head coach for the team.
 Maksvytis had coached the Lithuanian U16, U18 and U19 teams, winning gold medals in both the European and World championships.
 Sakalai also signed Deividas Pukis, who was one of the team leaders.
-Maksvytis gave more playing time for the young players of the team, such as Butkevičius, Samėnas, Evaldas Baniulis and Pukis, while also playing veterans Sirvysis and Matulis.
+Maksvytis gave more playing time for the young players of the team, such as Butkevičius, Samėnas, Evaldas Baniulis and Pukis, while also playing veterans Sirvydis and Matulis.
 While in the LKL, Sakalai did not have much success, finishing in 10th place, they did have success in the BBL Challenge Cup, where they reached the playoffs and won third place.

 The 2012–13 season turned out to be the last one for Sakalai.
 Over the last few seasons, Sakalai had many financial issues.
 During the summer, Maksvytis left the team, and former coach Romualdas Petronis returned to become the head coach for the team, while Sirvydis, who retired in the summer, became the assistant head coach.
 Rolandas Matulis remained for the team, for the 19th season, with only playing one season away, in 2001–02, with Žalgiris.
 During the season, players like Justas Sinica briefly returned to the team, but left just as quick due to the financial situation.
 Edvinas Šeškus and Paulius Dambrauskas, on loan from Lietuvos rytas, suffered season ending injuries, while much of the talented young players, like Pukis and Butkevičius, left during the summer.
 Sakalai played disappointingly in both the BBL, and the LKL.
 After conflicts with management, coach Petronis resigned, and Sirvydis finished the season as head coach.
 In the LKL, Sakalai finished in 10th place.
 Due to the financial issues, Sakalai were suspended by the LKL for the 2013–14 season, and were dissolved in the summer of 2014.